 Why do it?

-Making research articles Open Access is a requirement for most funders, including HEFCE's for the next REF.
+Making research articles Open Access is a requirement for most funders and for the Research Excellence Framework, or REF.
 It also ensures that they are more discoverable, more accessible, and therefore more likely to be cited.

 What do I need to do?

-The easy way to make your articles Open Access is to upload your accepted manuscripts from your Symplectic home page as soon as they're accepted for publication.
-The University’s open access team will add it to the repository for you and advise on any other funder open access requirements that might apply.
+The easy way to make your articles Open Access is to upload your accepted manuscripts from your Symplectic Elements home page as soon as they're accepted for publication.
+The University’s Open Access team will add it to the University Repository for you and advise on any other requirements that might apply.